jordanbleu/story-mangler/ManglerDb/readme.md

 Note: This project is a class library but don't reference it as code anywhere.
 ```

-This is the repository where sql scripts are added.
+This is the repository where scripts are added.
 The database is a MongoDb.

 ## Accessing the database